Hyilix/Homework3_IOCLA/README.md

 Here is an illustration for better understanding of the solution:

 ```
-The value will hold the address of the node in this example, for better understanding
+The value will hold the address of the node in this example, for better understanding.
 The code will set the addresses correctly, not based on int values.

 | value | next |                     | value | next |                     | value | next |                     | value | next |